nipunchauhan/End-to-End-Vendor-Analysis-for-Profitability-Optimization/README.md

 Ingestion: Developed a scalable Python script (ingestion_db.py) to ingest multiple large CSVs into a central SQLite database.
 The script includes robust logging for monitoring and error tracking.

 Aggregation & Optimization: Created a second script (get_vendor_summary.py) to execute a complex, optimized SQL query.
-This query joins and pre-aggregates data from multiple tables, transforming over 10 million transactional records into a clean, analysis-ready summary table of ~10,000 records.
+This query joins and pre-aggregates data from multiple tables, transforming over 20 million transactional records into a clean, analysis-ready summary table of ~10,000 records.
 This step was critical for performance and analytical efficiency.

 Phase 2: Exploratory Data Analysis (EDA) & Statistical Validation

-Data Exploration: Used a Jupyter Notebook (EDA_SQL.ipynb) to perform initial exploration directly on the database tables using SQL to understand relationships and data quality.
+Data Exploration: Used a Jupyter Notebook (Exploratory Data Analysis.ipynb) to perform initial exploration directly on the database tables using SQL to understand relationships and data quality.

-In-depth Analysis: In a second notebook (Vendor_Performance_Analysis.ipynb), conducted a deep-dive analysis on the final aggregated table.
+In-depth Analysis: In a second notebook (Vendor Performance Analysis.ipynb), conducted a deep-dive analysis on the final aggregated table.
 This included:

 Feature Engineering: Created new metrics like Gross Profit, Profit Margin, and Stock Turnover Ratio.